I think a lot of people see how much money we make and immediately think, “What does a blogger do?”

 But there is one final step if you want to truly SCALE your income.

-The final frontier of monetizing a blog and taking it to truly crazy and unpredictable heights is to sell your own products.
+The final frontier of monetizing and taking it to truly crazy and unpredictable heights is to sell your own products.

 What kind of products are we talking about?